 ASTR 430 The Solar System (3) Observations and physical nature of planets and moons, asteroids, comets, and other small bodies; formation of the Solar System; discovery of other planetary systems; solar activity.
-Given concurrently with 630.
-Pre: PHYS 170 or consent.
-(Alt. years: spring) DP
+Pre: 300; and PHYS 152 or 274; and MATH 216, 242, or 252A.
+(Alt. years) DP

 ASTR 500 Master’s Plan B/C Studies (1)

 ASTR 622 The Interstellar Medium (3) Astrophysics of diffuse matter, HII regions, molecular clouds, etc. Pre: consent.
 (Alt. years)